Semantic-Aware Reconstruction Error for Detecting AI-Generated Images: Proposed Method

 \subsection{Fusion Module}

 We propose a fusion module to effectively integrate SARE into the detection process.
-Given an input image $x$ and its corresponding SARE $S$, the image feature $f_x$ and the semantic feature $f_S$ are extracted respectively with the image encoder $E_x$ and the semantic encoder $E_S$.
+Given an input image $x$ and its corresponding SARE $s$, we extract the image feature $f_x$ and the semantic feature $f_s$ using the image encoder $E_x$ and the semantic encoder $E_s$, respectively:

-We adopt a cross-attention mechanism to obtain the fused feature $f_{fused}$ by leveraging $f_x$ for query and $f_S$ for key and value as follows:
+To obtain the fused feature $f_{fused}$, we employ a cross-attention mechanism by leveraging $f_x$ for query and $f_s$ for key and value as follows:

-where $Q_x = f_x W_Q, \ K_S = f_S W_K, \ V_S = f_S W_V$.
-This fused representation allows the model to leverage semantic information as an additional cue, enhancing its ability to distinguish real and generated images.
+where $W_Q, W_K$, and $W_V$ are the linear projections for the query, key, and value, respectively.
+This fused representation allows the model to incorporate semantic information as an additional cue.
+Subsequently, $f_{fused}$ is passed through a fully connected layer that serves as the classification head, and the model is trained using binary cross-entropy loss.